faraway1nspace/BayesCMR_workshop/README.md

-# Bayesian Capture-Recapture in JAGS: Workshop for SMM 2017 Bienniel Conference
+# Bayesian Capture-Recapture in JAGS: Workshop for SMM 2017 Biennial Conference
 Welcome to the SMM2017 workshop on Bayesian Capture-recapture.
 This page will contain materials used during the full-day workshop.

 INSTALLATION